RulesCommittee/BylawsRepository/README.md

   - **SECTION 3.** Each semester, the Senate shall elect an Executive Senator as a liaison between the Senate and the Executive Office.

-    - (a) The duties of the Executive Senator shall include:

-      - (i) Preparing the agenda for Senate meetings.

-      - (ii) To appoint a Clerk of the Senate, if needed, with duties as defined by the Executive Senator.

-      - (iii) The Executive Senator shall have the right to deny an individual or group admittance to the Senate agenda.
-The Executive Senator shall inform the Senate of their execution of this right by the next Senate meeting.
-The Senate can overrule the Executive Senator's decision on this matter by a majority vote.
+    - (a) The Executive Senator or the Vice President shall have the right to deny an individual or group admittance to the Senate agenda.
+The Executive Senator or Vice President shall inform the Senate within 24 hours of their execution of this right.
+The Senate can overrule their decision on this matter by a majority vote.

     - (b) The election procedure for the Executive Senator shall be as follows: